 Higher Quality Follows

 Again, follower count alone isn't a meaningful metric.
 Companies with lots of followers but low engagement may seem disingenuous or otherwise lacking value.
 Engagement shows that people like your content, and it proves to other potential followers that your brand has something to offer.
+To avoid being connected to the wrong people you can actually use a directory of social media users.
+For example, Twiends lets you connect with other Twitter users that have similar interests as you, and are actually actively using this platform.

 Higher quality followers — those who engage with your brand — are far more likely to become paying customers.
 This is doubly true since engagement is a kind of free or very cheap advertising.
 In the case of Wendy's, people see the company regularly on social media, which helps the brand stand out among other fast-food chains.
 The next time those individuals want to eat out, there's a far greater chance they'll consider Wendy's.